 - Other logistical issues.
 Perhaps nobody was available to receive driver for pickup/delivery, which also may result in a fee from pickup attempts or delivery attempts.
 Sometimes a port is too congested for driver to make the pickup/delivery in a timely manner.
 These occurrences typically result in a 1-2 day delay.

-If you are concerned with a delivery delay and need additional support, feel free to contact us at (310) 905-8677.
+If you are concerned with a delivery delay and need additional support, please contact us via chat from your dashboard.